Overall Score 7.2 Represents average audio ecosystem compatibility score.

 more than that of Marshall Minor III by 5 hours

 It requires 1.5 hours to fully charge the Marshall Minor III's battery.
-It is recommended to fully charge the battery before using the earbuds for the first time.
+It is recommended to fully charge the battery before using the earbuds when they have been in storage for extended periods.

 JBL Live Pro 2 takes 2 hours to fully charge the battery,